 Another obvious advantage of opting for a solution that is solely dedicated to agriculture technology is the extent of localization that is possible.
-Many of the farmers, especially in developing economies, are more comfortable with local languages.
+Many farmers, especially in developing economies, are more comfortable with local languages.
 Offering them a service that is capable of easily integrating local languages ensures a much better experience and thus enhances overall adoption.

 Agribusinesses, small and large, always have a fairly detailed roadmap for the future.
 When various heads come together to answer the “what’s next?” in terms of expansion and scaling up of operations, farm management solutions should be the least of their concerns.

 A ‘complete’ solution essentially allows an agribusiness to add more crops or crop varieties as and when required, without having to break a sweat.
-It also allows an organisation to expand its business to new regions seamlessly.
-An expert solution should be dynamic in a way that it empowers the agribusiness to take a leap forward with confidence.
+It also allows an organization to expand its business to new regions seamlessly.
+An expert solution should be dynamic in a way that empowers the agribusiness to take a leap forward with confidence.

 Look for Farm Management Solutions That Are Constantly Evolving